maxonfjvipon/AnyLogic/README.md

 Simple factory with 2 conveyors 3d model

 ### RGR
-The coronavirus in Bryansk, Russia distribution model
+The coronavirus in Bryansk (Russia) distribution model

 ### TrafficLight
 The name tells for itself (3 traffic lights)